Milad-Akarie/auto_route_library/README.md

 going through their assigned guards, guards are useful for restricting access to certain routes.

 We create a route guard by extending `AutoRouteGuard` from the auto_route package
-and implementing our logic inside of the onNavigation method.
+and implement our logic inside of the onNavigation method.

 ```dart
 class AuthGuard extends AutoRouteGuard {